 The law governing succession of a deceased person's estate depends on the nature of the assets.
-In the case of immoveable property, it is the law of the jurisdiction where the assets are situated (i.e. the lex situs).
-In the case of movable property, it is the law of the deceased's domicile at the time of their death.
+In the case of immoveable property (i.e. real estate), it is the law of the jurisdiction where the assets are situated (i.e. the lex situs).
+In the case of movable property (which has recently been held by the Eastern Caribbean Court of Appeal to include shares in a BVI company), it is the law of the deceased's domicile at the time of their death.